benjaminy/TenaciousCalf/README.md

   structure are copied lazily, as needed.
 Updates in transient mode are cheap, because it is usually not necessary to make copies of nodes.
-  Converting to persistent mode is even cheaper: just set the persistent/transient bit in the root.
+  Converting to persistent mode is even cheaper: just set the persistent/transient flag in the root.

 Hybrid persistence allows applications to use the following pattern: